aaron-gu/visualize-me/README.md

 # Visualize-Me
 ## HackCville Node first project

-Visualizing activity for a week, and also seeing what classes we take to determine our strengths and weaknesses.
+Visualizing daily activity and phone activity for a week.
 Done in Jupyter Notebook.